John Burton (American politician): California State Legislature

 Burton returned to the Assembly in a 1988 special election to succeed Art Agnos, who had been elected Mayor of San Francisco.
 Burton then won a full term that fall and was re-elected in 1990, at which time California voters passed term limits restricting Assembly members to three full terms (and state senators to two full terms) from then on.
 The Los Angeles Times reported of Burton, "After quitting Congress in 1982, Burton cleaned himself up in a rehabilitation center and spent nearly six years in private law practice before in 1988 returning to where he started in elective office, the California Assembly."

 Burton served in the Assembly until he reached his term limits in 1996.
 He was then elected to the California State Senate in 1996 and served until he reached his term limit there in 2004.
 Burton served as the 47th president pro tempore of the California State Senate from 1998 to 2004.

 As a state legislator, Burton was known for expanding the Cal Grant scholarship program and passing a law (subsequently defeated in a referendum) that would have required California businesses to pay for health coverage for their workers.
 The magazine California Journal said about Burton's departure from the Senate in 2004: "Gone will be the Senate's most vehement partisan for social services for the poor, the Senate's angriest voice against tax breaks for businesses and the wealthy, its loudest voice for protection of workers, its fiercest pro-labor advocate and its disciplinarian."

 Later career

+Burton's official portrait during his California State Senate tenure, 1997.

 After leaving the Senate, Burton formed the John Burton Foundation in 2005.
 According to its website, the organization was "dedicated to improving the quality of life for California’s homeless children and developing policy solutions to prevent homelessness."
 In February 2007, he was appointed to the governing board of the University of Phoenix.